Dickeya chrysanthemi

 No

-References established carrot as a host.
-No evidence that seed is a pathway for this pathogen.
+No references found indicating that carrot seed is a pathway for this pathogen.

 Tower and Beraha.
 1976.
 Core-rot; A bacterial disease of carrot. lant Dis.
 Rept.
 60:357-359